top of page

 The Bonus 5,000 Virgin Points That Took Me from Economy to Premium Economy

-To celebrate Tesco Clubcard’s 30th birthday, Virgin Atlantic Flying Club offered a 5,000 Virgin Points bonus when you signed up to auto-exchange your Tesco Clubcard points into Virgin Points before 23:59 BST on 20 July 2025.
+Virgin Atlantic Flying Club are offering a 5,000 Virgin Points bonus when you sign up to auto-exchange your Tesco Clubcard points into Virgin Points before 23:59 BST on 10 My 2026.

 What’s “auto-exchange”?
 It’s a feature that lets you automatically convert your Tesco Clubcard points into Virgin Atlantic Flying Club points each time you collect them, no manual transfers needed!